FACTBOX-What happens next after Ireland's

 FACTBOX-What happens next after Ireland's "ballot-box revolution"

+Fianna Fail insisted before the election it would not strike such a coalition, as it would leave Sinn Fein as by far the biggest opposition party, to the possible detriment of one or both governing parties.
+ANOTHER MINORITY GOVERNMENT

-ANOTHER MINORITY GOVERNMENT Fianna Fail could try to lead a mirror image of Varadkar's minority government, relying on Fine Gael for case-by-case support, although Fine Gael deputy leader Simon Coveney said the option appeared unlikely this time.
+Fianna Fail could try to lead a mirror image of Varadkar's minority government, relying on Fine Gael for case-by-case support.
+However, with a lower number of combined seats, both parties have said the option appeared unlikely this time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)